 (a) day means a calendar day; and

-(b) the first day is excluded and the last day is included, subject to sub-rule (2).
+(b) the first day is excluded and the last day is included, subject to subrule (2).

-(2) The last day of any period must be excluded if it falls on a Saturday, Sunday, public holiday or on a day during the period between 16 December to 7 January.
+(2) The last day of any period must be excluded if it falls on a Saturday, Sunday, public holiday or on a day during the period between 16 December to 7 January 1 [FN: This Rule is not applicable to timelines regulated by the Labour Relations Act, Employment Equity Act and/or the Basic Conditions of Employment Act and/or the National Minimum Wage Act, which timelines shall be governed by the provisions of the relevant legislation, alternatively, the Interpretation Act.]

-Rule 4 Who must sign documents
+4 Who must sign documents

 (1) A document that a party must sign in terms of the Act or these Rules may be signed by the party or by a person entitled in terms of the Act or these Rules to represent that party in the proceedings.